Home

 The paint pattern for this dish is abstract with bold colors designed to produce an original piece of kiln formed fused glass art.

-Return From Slumped Fusing Glass To Fused Glass Projects
+Return From Slumped Fusing Glass Dish To Glass Fusing Projects